omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

     title: 'Day 6: Pontevedra – Caldas dos Reis (26 km)'
   - day: '7'
     description: >-
-      Your last day will be met by Santiago de Compostela as your final destination, one of the ultimate pilgrimage cores in Western Europe.
+      You will be met by Santiago de Compostela as your final destination, one of the ultimate pilgrimage cores in Western Europe.
 Like Rome and Jerusalem, the city of Santiago de Compostela presents us an unique religious beacon for tourists who find in this cycling journey an act of faith and inner-self.
 Reach the Square of Obradoiro, where you will witness the majestic baroque cathedral where the remains of the apostle are located.
     location: